zcashe/cse15l-lab-reports/lab5.md

 ## How to Fix the bug

-So this is a multilayers bug.
+So this is a multilayered bug.
 First I needed to correct the submission variable

 ```submission=$(find "JavaLab" -name "*.java")``` instead of ```submission=$(find / -name "*.java")```